 Most electric guitars and basses will typically feature passive pickups.
 Around since the early ’50s and pioneered by the likes of Fender and Gibson, almost all passive pickups are manufactured using the formula that we explained in the introduction – whereby copper wire is wrapped around either alnico or ceramic magnets.

 When passive pickups are placed within the proximity of a guitar’s strings, a magnetic field is created.
-Therefore, when the strings or strummed of plucked, their vibrations disturb this field to produce an electrical current that passes through the wire.
+Therefore, when the strings are strummed of plucked, their vibrations disturb this field to produce an electrical current that passes through the wire.

 Pros of Passive Pickups